padzak/shop/README.md

 ### Categories

-1. Create category error is enormous for some reason
+1. Create category error is enormous for some reason - the enormous error is displayed when user is not authorized
+2. For some reason the errors are stacking up one below another - probably a toastify issue

 ### admin dashboard